 I believe that if you find the best dietary supplement company you’ll also find they manufacture the best supplements on the market.

 I’ve developed a list of 30 questions to determine what standards of excellence you should expect when choosing a natural or herbal supplement company.
 If the company you’re using (or thinking about using) doesn’t measure up with “yes” answers to all 30 questions, you haven’t found the best supplement manufacturer and probably not the best natural products.

 Here is my list of 30 questions to try to find the most trusted dietary supplement company:

 Whether you’re looking for the best supplement brands or the best dietary supplement company, the 30 questions above should help you find the leader in the dietary supplement industry.

-Over the years, I’ve found only the Shaklee Corporation that meets all standards of excellence.
+Over the years, I’ve found only this California corporation that meets all standards of excellence.
 For me, this qualifies them as the best dietary supplement company.

-In 2003, they developed a trio of natural joint pain products that I recommend based on personal use.
+In 2003, they developed a three natural joint pain products that I recommend based on investigation and personal use.

 Click the following link for background information on the three natural pain products helpful for relief of arthritis symptoms:

 Dietary Supplement Company Disclaimer: Health statements on this dietary supplement company page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease

 Find Best Supplements.
 How to find the best natural health products as not all dietary supplements are equal.
 Herbs and other natural substances are useful for arthritis if used wisely, per The Arthritis Organization.
 Click here for more information